 Which brands are making CFexpress?

-With regard to CFexpress Type B cards, you have many brands to choose from.
+When it comes to CFexpress Type B cards, you have many brands to choose from.
 Here’s a quick rundown of some we’d recommend:

 SanDisk Extreme PRO CFexpress Type B cards

 These are often bundled with the Canon EOS-1D X Mark III.
-They come in 128GB and 64GB varieties, and the larger card is also faster, offering maximum read speed of 1,700MB/s, compared to 1,500MB/s on the smaller card.
+They come in 128GB and 64GB varieties, and the larger card is also faster, offering a maximum read speed of 1,700MB/s, compared to 1,500MB/s on the smaller card.

 Delkin Devices Type B CFexpress cards